wp-plugins/sb-rss-feed-plus/README.txt

 Add post thumnail to each post's excerpt and full text (if enabled in WordPress configuration).
 Image will be added just before text of each post in RSS feed.
 Post thumbnail is also added as media:content and enclosure tag to RSS feed.

+= Full-text RSS Feed when accessed via special URL = You can access RSS Feed with full content posts even when WordPress is set to RSS "Excerpt only" mode.
+Just setup a "secret key" and enable the override...
+You can then request feed url with special query param ?fsk= to override "excerpt only" mode to "fulltext" mode.
+This is great for services like Google Currents.

 = Server signature =
 You can add server signature just after the full text content of post to each RSS post.